OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 #### Input Limits

-bcrypt has a maximum length for the input of 72 characters [for most implementations](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length).
+bcrypt has a maximum length input length of 72 characters [for most implementations](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length).
 To protect against this issue, a maximum password length of 64 characters should be enforced when using bcrypt.

 #### Pre-Hashing Passwords